dickhardt/openid-provider-commands/openid-account-commands-1_0-01.md

   RP URL that will receive OpenID Account Commands from the OP.
   This URL MUST use the `https` scheme and MAY contain path, and query parameter components.

+  And it uses this metadata value to indicate the commands supported:

+- **commands_supported**

 # Implementation Considerations